Wes1262/RetroNews/readme.md

     </table>
 </blockquote>

-The appearance of the bar graphs doesn't have to look identical to the original but can be adjusted to match _GitHub_'s look and feel.
+The appearance of the bar graphs doesn't have to be identical to the original, but can be adjusted to match _GitHub_'s look and feel.
 Additionally, you may change or improve how the information is presented, as long the underlying data is not altered.

 Each bar must have a `width` between `0%` and `100%` and a height of `10`.
 The `alt` attribute must mirror the value of `width`.
-There are 16 colors available in the bars, plus a gray one.
-They are all located in the `embeds` folder.
+There are 16 colors available for the bars, plus a gray one, all located in the `embeds` folder.

 The bar column must be have a width between `200` and `300`, e.g. `<th width="300">% Graph</th>`.